 Adele Birbeck.
 BA (Hons).
 PG.
 Dip.
 Registered and Accredited M.B.A.C.P

 I trained as a counsellor because through my own life experiences I became passionately committed to supporting people who are having emotional and mental health (or well-being) problems.
-I have worked as a counsellor, in both professional and voluntary settings with clients who have had a wide range of complex issues:
+I have worked as a counsellor, in both professional and voluntary settings with clients who have had a wide range of complex issues.

 Training, qualifications & experience

 I have a B.A.
 (Hons.
 [2.1]) in Counselling Studies and a Post-Graduate Diploma in Counselling and Psychotherapy and received an academic achievement award and passed with a distinction from York St. John University.
 This latter qualification is accredited by the British Association of Counselling and Psychotherapy (B.A.C.P.).